thangckt/lec_adv_solidmech/README.md

-# lec_adv_solidmech
+# Notes on Computational Mechanics and Multiscale methods

-Advanced Solid Mechanics - Prof. Kim
+Thang's Notes